 Students will be billed for participation on their Ithaca College accounts.
 Any financial aid will automatically be posted to the student account.
 Payment should be submitted to Ithaca College for all billable program-related expenses before the date of departure for your program.

-Students studying on an exchange programs will be billed for regular IC tuition on their Ithaca College account, as well as the mandatory international health insurance coverage.
+Students participating in exchange programs will be billed for regular IC tuition via their Ithaca College account, as well as the mandatory international health insurance coverage.
 All other costs (housing, food, etc.) will be paid directly in the host country in most cases.
-Occasionally, housing costs will be billed by and paid to Ithaca College on select exchanges.
-Most institutional, federal and/or state financial aid should be eligible to apply towards these costs depending on the type of aid received and will be automatically posted to the student's account.
+Occasionally, housing costs will be billed by and paid to Ithaca College for select exchange programs.
+Most institutional, federal and/or state financial aid should be eligible to apply towards these costs, depending on the type of aid received, and will be automatically posted to the student's account.
 Payment for any outstanding balance should be submitted to Ithaca College.

 Students should be able to apply some or most of their institutional, federal and/or state financial aid package to the total cost of a semester abroad, depending on the type of aid they are eligible to receive.
 Aid will be automatically posted to the student's Ithaca College account.

 Affiliated partners will bill students directly for housing, meals (if included in the program), and miscellaneous fees (e.g., flight, visa services, excursions, course materials, supplemental or upgraded housing and/or meal fees, etc.).
 Bills received from the affiliate should be paid directly to the affiliate.
 All payments for charges appearing on the Ithaca College bill should be submitted to Ithaca College.

 Students studying on Tier 1 Affiliated programs will be billed by Ithaca College for the following charges:

 - International health insurance charges (as determined by the affiliated program; some programs do not have a separate insurance charge).

 Students studying on Tier 2 Affiliated programs will be billed by Ithaca College for the following: